Hodge-Tate decomposition for non-smooth spaces: Pro- etale topology and -topology

-In this subsection, we introduce the big pro-\'etale topos and the $v$-topos associated to a given rigid space $X\in \RK$, for $K$ being a $p$-adic field.
-Our goal is to produce a topology over $X$ large enough to include both pro-\'etale topology and $h$-topology together, and study the relation among their cohomologies.
+In this subsection, we recall the small pro-\'etale site and the $v$-site associated to a given rigid space $X\in \RK$, for $K$ being a $p$-adic field.
+Our goal is to produce a topology over $X$ that is large enough to include both pro-\'etale topology and $\eh$-topology together, and study the relation between their cohomologies.

 We start by recalling basic concepts around the topology of small $v$-sheaves.

 First recall that for a perfectoid space $X$, it is called \emph{quasi-compact} if every open covering admits a finite refinement; and it is called \emph{quasi-separated} if for any pair of quasi-compact perfectoid spaces $Y,Z$ over $X$, the fiber product $Y\times_X Z$ is also quasi-compact.